🔮 Oracle Report — April 29, 2026

 52%

-Fluoxetine-psychedelic drug-drug interaction becomes a required screening criterion in federally funded psychedelic trials by 2028-04-29
+Fluoxetine-psychedelic screening becomes required in federal psychedelic trials by April 2028

 Resolves: 2028-04-29 · USA